amzn/style-dictionary/docs/api.md

-Add a custom transform to the Style Dictionary Transforms can manipulate a property's name, value, or attributes
+Add a custom transform to the Style Dictionary Transforms can manipulate a token's name, value, or attributes

 | Param | Type | Description |